Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 not anon, but isn't china losing a shitton of money because of their high speed rail network?

 the only downside of not using rail is the environment, but trains aren't that sustainable because they use the same batteries as electric cars, so might as well go for electric cars than trains in my opinion.
-Or go for slow trains that use electricity connected to wires above the train, but why the fuck would you ride a train if it's 500x slower than flying by air, and america is so huge that if you wanted to fly from state to state, that's easily 8 hours to 40 hours of driving, and trains are not that much faster than cars (unless they are high speed, which requires batteries because there isn't a good way of powering high speed trains yet, and directly powering trains might be possible but probably very expensive, and look at how expensive china's high speed trains are, they aren't even breaking even).
+Or go for slow trains that use electricity connected to wires above the train, but why the frick would you ride a train if it's 500x slower than flying by air, and america is so huge that if you wanted to fly from state to state, that's easily 8 hours to 40 hours of driving, and trains are not that much faster than cars (unless they are high speed, which requires batteries because there isn't a good way of powering high speed trains yet, and directly powering trains might be possible but probably very expensive, and look at how expensive china's high speed trains are, they aren't even breaking even).

-• 8 months ago
+• 2 years ago

 Anonymous